slingr-stack/http-service/README.md

 log(JSON.stringify(res)); // this will print the body of the response
 ```

-If you need to get information of the headers you can send the `fullResponse` flag in `true`:
+If you need to get information of the headers, you can send the `fullResponse` flag in `true`:

 ```js
 var res = app.svc.http.get({